ethereum/EIPs/sips/sip-60.md

 With the launch of L2 Staking for SNX on the OVM testnet, users will be able to migrate all their SNX and escrowed SNX to L2 for staking and rewards.
 The vesting entries will be copied onto the L2 reward escrow contract that mirrors the migration process.

-1. The `SynthetixBridgeToOptimism.deposit()` transaction will vest any escrowed SNX that can be vested and transfer the remaining `totalEscrowedAccountBalance` SNX amount from the Reward escrow contract into the deposit contract.
+1. The `SynthetixBridgeToOptimism.depositAndMigrateEscrow()` transaction will vest any escrowed SNX that can be vested and transfer the remaining `totalEscrowedAccountBalance` SNX amount from the Reward escrow contract into the deposit contract.
 The vesting entries on L1 reward escrow will be deleted for the address.

-2. The L1 migration step is not required for stakers to migrate to L2 their escrowed SNX.
+2. The L1 migration step is required for stakers to migrate to L2 their escrowed SNX (if they have escrowed SNX on the old escrow contract).

-If the user has not migrated on L1 to the new escrow contract, the `SynthetixBridgeToOptimism.deposit()` function will read from the Old RewardEscrow to determine the remaining escrowed SNX and vesting entries to be migrated to L2.
-This reduces the steps and costs for stakers who want to move to L2 so that they won't need to pay the gas costs of L1 migration.
+If the user has not migrated on L1 to the new escrow contract, the `SynthetixBridgeToOptimism.depositAndMigrateEscrow()` function will fail.

 To prevent an address from migrating their SNX staking to L2 and then duplicating their vesting entries to the new Reward Escrow afterwards, `migrateVestingSchedule()` will fail if the address has already migrated to L2 first.

 Fields migrated to L2 Reward Escrow:

 ```
-Amount of SNX escrowed for address (totalEscrowedAccountBalance)
-52 Vesting entries for address
+    escrowedAccountBalance

+    And

+    struct VestingEntry {
+        uint64 endTime;
+        uint64 duration;
+        uint64 lastVested;
+        uint256 escrowAmount;
+        uint256 remainingAmount;
+    }
 ```

-3. Flag on L1 RewardEscrow that the address has been migrated to L2.
-L2 migration is an irreversible action.
+3. L2 migration is an irreversible action.
+Escrowed SNX on L2 will need to be vested on L2 first before withdrawing to L1.

 ### Account Merging

 - Require all debt to be burned before account merging is open for a staker.
-- Vest all of the escrowed SNX that can be vested first.
-- Approve and record the recipient address that will claim the new escrow SNX amount and vesting entries.
+- Approve and record the recipient / destination address that will claim the new escrow SNX amount and vesting entries.
-- The recipient address will sign a transaction to merge the escrowed SNX amount to their existing `totalEscrowedAccountBalance` balance and append the vesting entries to their `vestingSchedules`.
+- The recipient address will sign a transaction to merge the escrowed SNX amount and add to their existing `totalEscrowedAccountBalance` balance and append the vesting entries to their `vestingSchedules`.

 ## Test Cases

 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->

 TBD

 ## Implementation